SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 > * Getting incentives to the right people at companies where they could provide financing
 > * if project succeed then there is a high risk that MS will build its own tool like that
-> * There are no mature tools for getting monetisation from OSS
+> * There are no mature tools for getting monetization from OSS
 > * With a larger team, it becomes very difficult to distribute financial support fairly
 > * We give support for larger companies and the hardest part ia convincing them to purchase support license.
 > * corporate entities less likely to donate